 Stream Foundations: Chunks, Buffers, and Backpressure

-A stream is a state machine for moving data in pieces.
+A stream moves data in pieces instead of forcing one operation to hold the whole input at once.
 A Readable produces chunks.
 A Writable accepts them.
-A Transform receives chunks on one side, changes them, and emits new chunks on the other.
+A Transform accepts chunks on one side, changes them, and emits new chunks on the other.
 A Duplex has both readable and writable sides, and those sides can move independently.
-Once data is split this way, the important details are no longer only "where does the data go?" but also "who is allowed to produce the next chunk, how much can be queued, and what happens when a later stage falls behind?"

 What Streams Are

-The threshold for those queues is highWaterMark.
+The queue threshold is called highWaterMark.
 Byte streams measure it in bytes.
 Object-mode streams measure it in objects.
-Duplex and Transform streams have separate thresholds on their readable and writable sides because each side owns a separate queue.
-In current Node v24, the generic byte-stream default is 64 KiB and the object-mode default is 16 objects, while fs.createReadStream() also defaults to 64 KiB unless configured.
-Older Node releases used different generic stream defaults, so exact defaults are version facts rather than portable design assumptions.
+Duplex and Transform streams have separate thresholds for their readable and writable sides because each side has its own queue.

 Figure 3.1 - A stream queue accepts chunks until its configured threshold tells upstream code to slow future reads.
 The threshold shapes demand; it is not a total process memory cap.